 Perhaps not the most imaginative name, but it does the job.

 The income law, stipulated by the UK Government, says that you must pay tax on any earnings you receive.
 This can be any earnings through any method such as employment, self-employment, investment income, a second job etc… There is of course before your own personal allowance, where no tax is payable up to a certain value (currently £12,570).

-The various stocks and share ISA’s on offer is just one of the ways to invest your £5,000.
+The various stocks and share ISA’s – like one from Interactive Investor – on offer is just one of the ways to invest your £5,000.
 In theory investing in stocks and shares, using the various indexes, should see you with an income from your investment, but of course this is never guaranteed.